make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [kshepard339](https://github.com/kshepard339) for assisting with support for Petlibro pet feeder with camera.
 - [mkrznar](https://github.com/mkrznar) for assisting with support for Beok TR8B thermostats.
 - [Rain-ZG](https://github.com/Rain-ZG) for assisting with support for Vivax Cool air conditioners.
+- [WilcoE](https://github.com/WilcoE) for assisting with support for Poolex Qline new Q7 variant of pool heatpumps.